 Prioritizing your clients by value doesn’t automatically mean you’ll drop the lowest ones on the list.
 But it can give you insight into which clients to choose when you can’t choose to please both.

 Bear in mind that value can mean more than one thing, too.
 Monetary value is certainly one of the most important considerations, but it’s not the only one.
-Some clients may not be worth much now but have potential to scale massively down the road, where others may well already be generating the maximum amount of business you could expect from them.
+Some clients may not be worth much now but have the potential to scale massively down the road, whereas others may well already be generating the maximum amount of business you could expect from them.